-- a.
+a.
 Jointly Addressed.
 When mail is addressed to two or more persons jointly (as shown by the word "and" or symbol "&" connecting their names), all addressees or their agents are notified to be present to accept delivery together.
 The delivery receipt obtained and the return receipt, if any, must be signed by all joint addressees or their agents.
-The mail may then be delivered to any of the addressees or their agents unless one or more addressees or their agents object, in which case delivery is not made until all the addressees or their agents sign a statement designating who is to receive the mail. - b.
+The mail may then be delivered to any of the addressees or their agents unless one or more addressees or their agents object, in which case delivery is not made until all the addressees or their agents sign a statement designating who is to receive the mail.

+b.
 Addressed "In Care Of."
 Either person may sign for mail addressed to one person in care of another.

-The addressee (or agent) must provide proof of identification if the addressee (or agent) is not known to the delivering employee.
+The addressee (or agent) must provide an acceptable primary form of identification (see 131.3) if the addressee (or agent) is not known to the delivering employee.

-824 Return Receipt for Merchandise
+Return Receipt for Merchandise